Developerenuka/ecomm_store/README.md

 ### Reducers
-two reducers are there to manage state of products and cart For more detailed information, refer to the [Recuer Documentation](./documentations/PRODUTREDUCER.md) and (./documentations/CARTREDUCER.md)
+two reducers are there to manage state of products and cart For more detailed information, refer to the [Product Reducer Documentation](./documentations/PRODUCTREDUCER.md) and [Cart Reducer Documentation](./documentations/CARTREDUCER.md)